alec-deason/leaf_morphogenesis/writing/tutorial.md

      }
 ```

+Here we just loop through all the edges in the mesh, transform the vertices so they fit in the image and draw them to the surface.
+Easy.
 And that's actually it.
 We return the DrawTarget and we're done.
-Actually don't need to do any finalization or cleanup which is pretty nice.
+Don't need to do any finalization or cleanup which is pretty nice.
 The last bit is to write it out to a file which I do in a seperate `main.rs`

 ```rust
 use std::env::args;